-By default, the FTP server ignores Unix-style dash options on LIST and NLST when in Unix mode (for example, the "-l" in "ls -l").
+By default, the FTP server ignores Unix-style dash options on LIST and NLST when in Unix mode (for example, the "-1" in "1s -1").
 Define this to be FALSE to tell the FTP server to pay attention to Unix-style dash options.